Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

 \subsection{Categories of AV Methods}

-According to Halvani et al. \cite{HalvaniPAN:2020,HalvaniAssessingAVMethods:2019}, \AV methods can be divided into three possible categories, namely \textbf{unary}, \textbf{binary-intrinsic} and \textbf{binary-extrinsic} \AV methods\footnote{A summarized visual representation of these three categories can be seen in \cite[Figure~1]{HalvaniAssessingAVMethods:2019}}.
-All three rely on a decision criterion $\Threshold$, in order to accept or reject $\A$ as the author of $\Dunk$.
+\AV methods can be divided into three different categories: \textbf{unary}, \textbf{binary-intrinsic} and \textbf{binary-extrinsic} \parencite{HalvaniPAN:2020,HalvaniAssessingAVMethods:2019}.
+All three rely on a decision criterion $\Threshold$ in order to accept or reject $\A$ as the author of $\Dunk$.
 The way in which $\Threshold$ is determined is what primarily distinguishes these three categories: \begin{itemize} \item \textbf{Unary} \AV methods rely solely on a set of documents $\Arefset = \{ \D_1, \D_2, \ldots \}$ of a known author $\A$ in order to determine $\Threshold$.
 These methods assume $\Dunk$ to be written by $\A$, if it is similar enough to the documents in $\Arefset$, where the decision is only based on these and $\Threshold$.

-\item \textbf{Binary-intrinsic} \AV methods require a given training corpus, consisting of verification cases with a ground truth regarding the \classYdash{} (same-authorship) and \classNdash{classes} (different-authorship), in order to determine $\Threshold$.
+\item \textbf{Binary-intrinsic} \AV methods require a given training corpus, consisting of verification cases with a ground truth regarding the \emph{same-authorship} (\classY) and \emph{different-authorship} (\classN) classes, in order to determine $\Threshold$.
 Binary-intrinsic \AV methods treat verification cases that include the unknown and known document(s) of $\A$, as a single unit $X$ (\eg a feature vector).
 If $X$ is more similar to the \classYdash{cases}, the method accepts $\A$ as the author of $\Dunk$.
 On the other hand, if $X$ is more similar to the \classNdash{cases}, $\Dunk$ is assumed to be written by another author.
-In any case, the decision is made solely on the basis of $X$ and the training classification model that incorporates $\Threshold$.
+In any case, the decision is made solely on the basis of $X$ and the trained classification model that incorporates $\Threshold$.